|Coronavirus (COVID-19) FAQS|

 The government confirmed that there would be no cash cap on the relief received for the period from 1 April 2021 to 30 June 2021.
 From 1 July 2021, relief will be capped at £105,000 per business, or £2 million per business where the business is in occupation of a property that was required, or would have been required, to close, based on the law and guidance applicable on 5 January 2021.

 As in the previous year, in most cases you do not need to apply as your Local Authority will contact you directly if your business qualifies.
 Please note the guidance for eligibility differs slightly for NI, Scotland, and Wales.

 4. What if my business has outstanding tax liabilities that I may not be able to pay in due time because of Covid-19 related business disruption?

 The government is setting out measures that will seek to enable those businesses and self-employed individuals with outstanding tax liabilities to receive support with their tax affairs:

 - HMRC has set up a dedicated Covid-19 helpline (0800 024 1222) to help those in need, and they may be able to agree a bespoke Time to Pay arrangements.

 - Time to Pay arrangements were previously used in response to flooding and the financial crisis, giving businesses a time-limited deferral period on HMRC liabilities owed and a pre-agreed time period to pay these back.

 - To ensure ongoing support, HMRC have made a further 2,000 experienced call handlers available to support firms when needed.

-HMRC will also waive late payment penalties and interest where a business experiences administrative difficulties contacting HMRC or paying taxes due to COVID-19.
+HMRC may also waive late payment penalties and interest where a business experiences administrative difficulties contacting HMRC or paying taxes due to Covid-19.

 5. My business is struggling to access finance due to Covid-19’s impact on lender confidence, is there any new government help with financing?